mzouink/CarND-LaneLines-P1/README.md

 `> jupyter notebook`

 A browser window will appear showing the contents of the current directory.
 Click on the file called "P1.ipynb".
 Another browser window will appear displaying the notebook.
-Follow the instructions in the notebook to complete the project.

-**Step 3:** Complete the project and submit both the Ipython notebook and the project writeup